thither/hypertable/contrib/cc/pam_hypertable/README.md

     * ns        - NameSpace
     * table     - Table
     * cf        - Column Family
-    * row       - A printf Format compatible, available %s for a Remote IP address
+    * row       - A printf Format compatible, available %s for a Remote IP address  (eg. to be "ssh|%s")
     * max_tries - Maximum Allowed Tries Count before Auth return PAM_MAXTRIES

     ** more options can be